Work item overview

 - O Sell Rate Per WI Units = O Conv.
 Factor * O Sell Rate

-When a Work Item is added to an estimate, the quantity can either be entered manually or calculated using a Formula.
-To aid data entry, a default Formula can be specified in the Work Item form.
-This would eliminate the Formula selection step after the item has been added to the Estimate.
+When a work item is added to an estimate, the quantity can be entered manually or calculated using a formula.
+To streamline data entry, you can define a default formula in the work item form.
+This eliminates the need to select a formula each time the item is added to an estimate.

-- Optional: Create Formulas to calculate the Work Item quantities.
-A default Formula can be specified in the Work Item's detail form.
+- Optionally, create formulas to calculate the work item quantities.
+A default formula can be specified in the work item's detail form.